Special Education Language

 The IEP Team members must include:

 - The child's parents (who are equal participants)

 - At least one of the student's regular ed teachers, if the child is or will be in the regular classroom setting

 - At least one of the child's special ed teachers

-- A school district representative who is qualified to provide specially designed instruction, knows about the general curriculum and the availability of resources at the school (usually the special ed director)
+- A school district representative who is qualified to provide specially designed instruction, knows about the general curriculum, and the availability of resources at the school (usually the special education director)

 - Someone who can interpret the student's evaluations and how they relate to eductional instruction (can be one of the people listed above)